MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/first-landing-zone.md

 D. When a partner provides ongoing managed services or is contracted to deliver on the adoption plan, they will typically provide their own landing zone.
 Using a partner landing zone could accelerate adoption efforts and ensure consistent operational management requirements.
 However, give additional consideration to internal governance and security requirements to ensure alignment.

 > [!NOTE]
-> Before proceeding with a code-first and refactoring-focused approach, readers should be familiar with the [competing priorities behind this decision](../../strategy/balance-competing-priorities.md#balance-during-ready).
-When choosing a landing zone approach, it is important to understand the necessary balance between "Time to adoption" and "Long-term operations".
+> Before proceeding with a code-first and refactoring-focused approach, readers should be familiar with the [competing priorities behind this decision](../../strategy/balance-competing-priorities.md#balance-during-the-ready-phase).
+When choosing a landing zone approach, it is important to understand the necessary balance between _time to adoption_ and _long-term operations_.

 ## Choosing a first landing zone